NEWS - THURSDAY, AUGUST 11, 2022 - NEWS

 China is criticizing a U.S. law to encourage processor chip production in the United States and reduce reliance on Asian suppliers as a threat to trade and an attack on Chinese business ABC

 VOA VIEW: China should weep, if the US maintains a backbone.

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: Payers!
+VOA VIEW: As they should.